Understanding Prediction Discrepancies in Machine Learning Classifiers: Evaluation

-\paragraph{Results.} Figure~\ref{fig:results-evaluation-elephant} presents the results of the experiment.
-In the left table are shown the F1 scores obtained by DIG and the presented competitors for~10 runs of the experiment.
-Across the considered datasets, the accuracy of the proposed method varies between~$0.4$ and~$0.97$, and is most of the time higher than its competitors.
-This does not hold for the Churn dataset, where DIG does not manage to detect discrepancies as accurately as the competitor built from AutoGluon.
-One interpretation for this phenomenon is that for this dataset, the performances may be limited by the modelling capabilities of the k-NN, rather than by the sampling approach of the graph~$\mathcal{G}$.
-This is somewhat confirmed by the inferior performances obtained by KDE-KNN, compared to the good performances obtained when using AutoGluon (KDE-Best).
-For the sake of exhaustiveness, we additionally conducted the experiment with AutoGluon trained on the graph and obtained a $F1$ score of~$0.59$, that is to say higher than KDE-Best for this dataset.
-For the same budget, the exploration strategy of DIG thus seems to be capturing more effectively discrepancy areas.
+\paragraph{Results} Figure~\ref{fig:results-evaluation-elephant} presents the results of the experiment: the average and standard deviation values of the F1 scores obtained by DIG and the presented competitors over~10 runs.
+Across the considered datasets, the accuracy of DIG varies between~$0.60$ and~$0.96$, and is often significantly higher than its competitor.
+The exception to this rule is for the Churn dataset, where DIG achieves results comparable to KDE.
+The poor performance achieved by these approaches may be explained by the fact that it is highly imbalanced, making the task more difficult.
+These results thus tend to confirm that for the same budget, the exploration strategy of DIG seems to be capturing more effectively discrepancy areas compared to KDE.

-The results obviously depend on the choice of hyperparameters~$k$ and~$n_{epochs}$ of DIG, as illustrated in the right figure for the Boston dataset\footnote{Similar results for other datasets are shown in Appendix}).
-While increasing~$n_{epochs}$ helps ensuring better performances for DIG, this effect is less significant for high values of~$n_{epochs}$.
-On the other hand, more variability is observed depending on the values chosen for~$k$.
-This can be explained by the fact that although increasing the values of both of these parameters increases the number of instances generated, the resulting impact for DIG is not the same.
-By definition, increasing the value of~$k$ increases the numbers of discrepancy intervals that can be built, leading to more "coverage" of the feature space.
-On the other hand, increasing~$n_{epochs}$ ensures that the directions already identified are more thoroughly explored (better approximation of the discrepancy intervals), thus leading to a smaller increase in performances for higher values (logarithmic increase of the precision with~$n_{epochs}$).
+We assess the impact of the choice of the hyper-parameters~$k$ and~$n_{epochs}$ on the performances of DIG.
+Figure~\ref{fig:results-elephant-curves-boston-breastcancer} presents the results for Breast Cancer and Boston datasets.
+As expected, by allowing a higher number of instances to be sampled and therefore a better exploration, increasing the value of~$n_{epochs}$ ensures better performances of DIG.
+However, this effect becomes less significant for higher values, as important discrepancy areas already have been detected at this time.
+A similar trend is observed with the values chosen for~$k$.
+By definition, $k$ sets the numbers of discrepancy intervals that can be built, leading to more or less coverage of the feature space in terms of directions, a better exploration being expected as $k$ increases.
+On the other hand, increasing~$n_{epochs}$ ensures that the directions already identified are more thoroughly explored with a better approximation of the discrepancy intervals, thus leading to a smaller increase in performances for higher values.
+This can be observed as well Fig~\ref{fig:results-parameters-curves-boston-breastcancer}, which shows the F1 score obtained by DIG depending on the total budget, the number of nodes generated (in practice, we look at $log(\vert\mathcal{G}\vert)$), for various values of $k$ and $n\_epochs$.